n-kumari/meme-creator/README.md

 # meme-creator
-Meme creator app to deliver React Native Workshops at hackathons
+Meme creator app to deliver React Native Workshops at hackathons sponsored by Appian